buddhaman/AnymaEngine/Readme.md

 This will be the most large scale and fastest evolution simulation out there.

-Brain update rate will be 1 / 6 of the
+Brain update rate will be 1 / 6 of the physics update rate.

 ### Large scale TODO
  - Switch to HandmadeMath linear algebra library.